open-format/GetStarted/README.md

 Before we get started there a few steps we need to take first:

 1. Web3 wallet - We recommend [Metamask](https://metamask.io/), although a list of wallets supported by Ethereum can be found [here](https://ethereum.org/en/wallets/find-wallet/#main-content).
 We’ve created a [video](https://www.youtube.com/watch?v=ZS7VuGZ5VgI&list=PLtnXR6ERygvJ6qT6UYSH8Ve3RAdgYJN26&index=6&t=801s) that explains what web3 wallets are, why you need one, and how to use them.
-2. Generate an App ID at [https://apps.openformat.tech/](https://apps.openformat.tech/).
-As Open Format supports multiple networks, make sure you create an App ID on the same network that you use in your starter.
+2. Head over to our [Dashboard](http://dashboard.openformat.tech/) to generate a Constellation ID.
+As Open Format supports multiple networks, make sure you create an Constellation ID on the same network that you use in your starter.
 The default network used is Polygon Mumbai.
 3. You’ll need to have **Node 14.6.0** or a later version installed on your local development machine.
 We recommend using the latest LTS version available.

 ### Installation